About Joy Chocolates

 Everyone should have the chance to enjoy life.
 The daily grind can be tough for people...tough to a point where it clouds the rest of their life.
 This world is breathtakingly beautiful, and sometime folks just need a reminder of that.
 A reminder to unplug, stop taking the world for granted, refocus on what really matters, and help bring joy to those around you.
 That may be the simplest, yet single hardest thing you'll every try to do...to just enjoy the little things.

-The smile on your face when you try craft bean-to-bar chocolate is why I do what I do...its the reason I named my company Joy.
+The smile on your face when you try delicious craft bean-to-bar chocolate is why I do what I do...its the reason I named my company 'Joy Chocolates'.
+Thanks for being part of my little experiment.

 ...and about Craft Chocolates

 For those of you unfamiliar with craft bean-to-bar chocolate, its definitely something special.
-Making craft bean-to-bar chocolate means that we process the cacao bean into the rich, creamy chocolate that you may (or may not) be familiar with.
-Our sustainably sourced, organic, fair trade cacao beans are inbound from Ecuador and are absolutely perfect.
-We roast them, refine them, add sweeteners and flavoring (as needed) temper them, and pour them into bars for the world to enjoy! ...well, first Montana, then the world.
+Making craft bean-to-bar chocolate means that we process the the raw cacao bean into the rich, creamy chocolate that you may (or may not) be familiar with.
+Our sustainably sourced, organic, fair trade cacao beans are inbound from Ecuador (mostly) and are absolutely perfect.
+We roast them, refine them, add sweeteners and flavoring (as needed) temper them, and pour them into bars for Montanans and passers through to enjoy!

-You may just be familiar with the big names in commodity chocolates (you know the ones, lining checkout counters in grocery stores).
+You may just be familiar with the big names in commodity chocolates (you know the ones, lining the impulse racks in grocery stores).
 Unfortunately, they cut an awful lot of corners.
-Craft bean-to-bar chocolates go the road less traveled and don't cut corners.
+Craft bean-to-bar chocolates go the road less traveled and doesn't cut corners.
 Why?
 Because its worth it!

 The other thing about commodity chocolate vs craft bean-to-bar chocolates is the the manufacturing process and the flavor.

 Bean-to-bar chocolate is generally pretty dark (over 50% cacao even for the sweet stuff) because that's what is needed to make the chocolate temper properly.
-We like that nice tempered snap in each and every one of our bars when you break off a chunk.
+We like that nice tempered snap in each and every one of our bars when you break off a chunk, at which point that dark chocolate or dark milk chocolate flavor just completely takes over.
+Its an amazing experinece!

 Bean-to-bar chocolates also like to embraces those seasonal flavor differences by using the bare minimum of cocoa butter.
-While cocoa butter is technically cacao, it dulls the flavor of the cacao bean itself.
+While cocoa butter is technically cacao, it dulls the flavor of the cacao solids (or cocoa powder that is present in every bean).
 Joy Chocolates has found the perfect recipe with 75% single source cacao beans (using just enough cocoa to lubricate our melangers) to really draw out that fruity apricot finish...which (believe it or not) is simply the taste of the cacao fruit.
-Check out the Big Sky bar when you have a chance.
+Check out the Big Sky bar when you have a chance...or any of our in stock Exotic Cacao bars.
 Its an experience, even if you don't like chocolate this dark.
+Ranging from super earthy and darker than the 75% would have you believe to super fruity and naturally sweeter than probably any 75% dark chocolate you've ever tried!

 A final thought with regards to the smaller chocolatiers and confectioners, generally speaking they will just buy chocolate chips from these large commodity chocolate manufacturers, add some secret ingredients, and mold them into basically the same chocolate bar you'll find on the impulse rack on store shelves everywhere...just a little more expensive.
 We're not bad mouthing the little guys here, we're actually here to help!
 Joy Chocolates is not there quite yet, but ultimately we'd like to step up and help provide an alternative source for ethical (and delicious) chocolate that can be melted down and remade into confections of all kinds!